Get Featured With The Greats Today!

 STANDISH: Who are some of your mentors?

-20: Mentors are anyone with knowledge, wisdom, kind of people. i watch everywhere from the homeless to the rich, and take bits and pieces from what inspires me about that person or about how that knowledge can help me.
+20: Mentors are anyone with knowledge and wisdom.
+I watch everyone from the homeless to the rich, and take bits and pieces from what inspires me about that person or about how that knowledge can help me.

 STANDISH: During COVID, we all faced struggles, what was one of your main struggles?